felicityblueish/dont-have-a-resume/README.md

 # Don't have a resume?

-✅ If you **don't have a resume** readily available, we got you:
+If you **don't have a resume** readily available, we got you:

-**A.** To create a portfolio website now use one of the following ways:
+**A.** To create a portfolio website use one of the following ways:
-  1. Visit https://aptifolio.com/new to create your portfolio using a prompt about yourself, experience, skills, contact etc, or copy paste your GitHub profile README code or using your LinkedIn bio. (**Recommended**)
+  1. Create using a prompt about yourself, experience, skills, contact etc, or copy paste your GitHub profile README code or using your LinkedIn bio - You will find this as an option when creating your portfolio. (**Recommended**)
   2. Visit LinkedIn to download a resume based on your profile to use it.
-  2. Use the resume pdf template we've attached.

 <br>